Christie Malry's Own Double-Entry

-Christie Malry's Own Double-Entry (1973) is the penultimate novel by the late British avant-garde novelist B. S. Johnson.
-It is the metafictional account of a disaffected young man, Christie Malry, who applies the principles of double-entry bookkeeping to his own life, "crediting" himself against society in an increasingly violent manner for perceived "debits".
+Christie Malry's Own Double-Entry (1973) is the penultimate novel by the late British avant-garde novelist B. S. Johnson and the last to be published in his lifetime, Johnson committing suicide in the year of the book's release.
+It is the metafictional account of a disaffected young man, Christie Malry, who applies the principles of double-entry bookkeeping to his own life, "crediting" himself against society in an increasingly violent manner for perceived "debits", with his methods ranging from acts of vandalism to terrorist attacks leading to the deaths of thousands of innocent people.

+Considered to be the most accessible of Johnson's works, the novel received praise at the time of publication from writers such as Auberon Waugh, with critics commenting positively on the humour in the work, although some attacked the experimental nature of the novel.
+In 2000, the novel was adaptated into a film of the same name.

 Plot summary

 Christie Malry, being a "simple man", above all longs for sex and money.
 In order to understand how money works, he takes a job in a London bank.
 This leads him to enroll in a bookkeeping course, where he learns the double-entry system.
 Bored by his bank job, he quits and starts work at Tapper's, a sweet factory.

 One day, he has the idea to apply the double-entry system to his life.
-Every aggravation Malry suffers from society—such as being forced to walk along a particular stretch of pavement due to a building's placement—is revenged by a recompense—in this case, "[scratching] an unsightly line about a yard long into the blackened portland stone facing of the office block" (23–4).
-Having established this system, and growing progressively angrier at society, Malry graduates from minor acts of personal revenge (mostly vandalism) to large-scale terrorism: bombing hoaxes, an actual bombing, and poisoning West London's drinking water.
+Every aggravation Malry suffers from society he reclaims in revenge to balance his life.
+For example, when he is forced to walk along a particular stretch of pavement due to a office block's placement, he scratches a line down the building's facing using a coin.
+Having established this system, and growing progressively angrier at society, Malry graduates from minor acts of personal revenge to large-scale terrorism: bombing hoaxes, an actual bombing, and poisoning West London's drinking water resulting in the deaths of 20,000 people.
 Shortly before he manages to bomb the House of Commons, he dies of cancer.

-Christie compares himself to "Guy Fawkes, with the difference that he was caught" and strictly follows a code of twelve principles.
-The first principle, "I am a cell of one" (89), forbids him from discussing his actions with anyone else, not even with his few friends or with the Shrike, his beloved girlfriend.